rohirto/m66_tracpod/documentation/hardware/hardware_documentation.md

 2. TX pin will be used for debug messages purpose
 3. RX pin will be used to receive data from GPS module

+## External Interrupt

+According to the datasheet of M66 module, DTR Pin can be used as an External Interrupt pin to trigger the M66 module.
+The External Trigger is to be provided by an acclerometer.

+## GPS Switch

+GPS Vcc needs to be controlled via a low power MOSFET switch through the M66 module.
+According to datasheet the RI (RING) Pin can be reconfigured as a GPIO pin to control the GPS module.

+## Schematic Diagram